Medical Setting Kink

 Overview

 Medical setting kink is an erotic attraction to the setting and trappings of clinical care used as a backdrop for consensual play: examination rooms, white coats and scrubs, instruments, charts, and the structured doctor-patient or nurse-patient relationship.
 In kink communities it is most often called medical play.
 As a settings-and-situations interest it centres on atmosphere, ritual, and the power-and-care dynamic rather than on any single object, and it is enacted between consenting adults performing fictional roles.
-This article traces its lineage, how it is typically expressed, its proposed psychology, and the practical safety and consent considerations that surround it.
+This article traces its lineage, how it is expressed, its proposed psychology, and the practical safety and consent considerations around it.

 History & origins